 For more information: Dave Lerner (firstname.lastname@example.org)

-The Neuroscience Institute of UChicago provides multiple opportunities for summer research.
+The University of Chicago Neuroscience Institute provides multiple opportunities for summer research.

-Detailed descriptions of the programs and mechanisms for application are provided HERE.
+Detailed descriptions of the programs and mechanisms for application are provided on this website.

 Students will apply with an identified project and research mentor.

 Autumn Deadline: October 10, 2022

 Grant funding available for faculty mentors to sponsor undergraduate research positions.